eggheadio/egghead-instructor-center/README.md

 ```
 SomeComponentName/
   index.js (entry point)
   components/ (optional sub-components)
   utils/ (optional utility modules)
 ```

 ## Screens

 Some components are also **screens**.
-A screen is just a component that additionally corresponds with a route and is generally connected to endpoints.
-They are also known as "Smart", "Container", or "Connected" components.
+A screen is just a component that additionally corresponds with a route; it is generally a collection of `Widget`s.
 They look like this:

 ```
 SomeScreenName/
   index.js (entry point)
   screens/ (optional sub-screens paired with sub-routes)
   components/ (optional sub-components)
   utils/ (optional utility modules)
 ```

 ## Routing